For any type of business — small or large, B2B or B2C — your website is your greatest digital marketing tool.

 One visit to the Our Place website and it’s immediately clear what they’re selling.
 The e-commerce cookware brand’s signature product offering is the Always Pan, which is designed to serve as eight cooking pieces in one.

 Our Place’s homepage uses a minimal design that’s centered around the pan so that their signature offering is the star of the show.
 Plus, the main headline on the homepage features an animated text box that rotates out the different uses for the pan, switching up the phrase to say “fry pan” or “skillet.”
-This is a clever way to demonstrate the pan’s many uses as well as pique the interest of visitors who may be shopping for one of those products.
+This is a clever way to demonstrate the pan’s many uses as well as pique the interest of potential customers who may be shopping for one of those products.

 *Editor's note: IMPACT is a HubSpot Elite partner agency